Engee documentation

 Details

-The filter order, set as an integer, .
+The filter order, specified as an integer, .
 If for Filter type value selected Lowpass or Highpass, specify the number of single storage items.
 If for the parameter Filter type value selected Bandpass or Bandstop, specify twice as many elements.

 Dependencies